hwdsl2/setup-ipsec-vpn/README.md

 For **Windows users**, this <a href="docs/clients.md#windows-error-809" target="_blank">one-time registry change</a> is required if the VPN server and/or client is behind NAT (e.g. home router).

 The same VPN account can be used by your multiple devices.
-However, due to an IPsec/L2TP limitation, if you wish to connect multiple devices simultaneously from behind the same NAT (e.g. home router), you must use only <a href="docs/clients-xauth.md" target="_blank">IPsec/XAuth mode</a>.
+However, due to an IPsec/L2TP limitation and an Libreswan <a href="https://github.com/libreswan/libreswan/issues/166" target="_blank">issue</a>, it is not currently possible to connect multiple devices simultaneously from behind the same NAT (e.g. home router).

 For servers with an external firewall (e.g. <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html" target="_blank">EC2</a>/<a href="https://cloud.google.com/compute/docs/vpc/firewalls" target="_blank">GCE</a>), open UDP ports 500 and 4500 for the VPN.